 What was the total budget for your wedding?

-Our budget was roughly $12,000.00.
-It was around $3,900 for venue, $2,900 for photographer, $3,200 for food and beverage, $900 for rentals, $600 floral, $500 DJ.
-Clinton paid for his suit separately and I paid for my dress separately ($800) as well as hair and makeup.
-I must note that I, as well as my sister, work in the restaurant industry so we were able to buy a lot of things wholesale due to having a seller's permit and that definitely saved us money.
+- (Clinton paid for his suit separately, as I did for my dress separately ($800), as well as hair and makeup.
+I must note that I, as well as my sister, work in the restaurant industry so we were able to buy a lot of things wholesale due to having a seller’s permit and that definitely saved us money.)

 How many guests attended your wedding?

 What creative or personal aspects did you include in your wedding?